idsquid/mapquill/README.md

 >
 > Where you can get updates, create, and share your maps with others, powered by Discord. \([Why discord?](#why-discord) \)

 What you'll find in the demo above is a single page application built with [Vue][vue], that features an [Open Street Maps][osm] map, powered by [Leaflet][leaflet], with a little feather at the top.
-Click the feather, drag the icon where you want it to go, click *do that*, and blammo - something new appears.
-It's a map pin, courtesy of [fontawesome][fontawesome].
+Now, if you click the feather, then click *do that*, a new icon should appear.
+It's a [pin][fontawesome].
 This is what cartographers call a [visual variable][axis map tutorial].
 Right?
 All you cartographers out there?

 I am not a cartographer.
 I am a musician turned web developer, who needed a pick-up-put-down project in lockdown, and chose this.
 I had never worked with Vue or Leaflet, or map symbology before.
 The first two (turns out) are wonderful, intuitive, rewarding pursuits.
 The third... is deceptive, and difficult, and I'm pretty sure placing pins on a map, day after day, one after another, is a sign of something.